2014 COURAGE -SILVER EAGLE ODG FIELD - CABERNET - ESTATE

 To serve the country they loved, and to defend the land their forefathers were from.

 When they went to enlist, they Took the Older brother and sent the younger home and told him to never come back.
-That he was 4F.
+They had told him that he was 4F.

 A Comment tactic to not take both brothers and possibly wipe out a bloodline in the inevitability of War.